More Medications Facts

 • Pregnancy Category: C

 • Habit forming?
-No
+Possibly

 History

-• Fioricet ® (butalbital, acetaminophen, and caffeine tablets USP)
+• Fioricet® (butalbital, acetaminophen, and caffeine)

-• Fioricet ® with Codeine CIII (butalbital, acetaminophen, caffeine, codeine phosphate)
+• Fioricet® with Codeine CIII (butalbital, acetaminophen, caffeine, codeine phosphate)

-• Fiorinal ® (butalbital, aspirin, and caffeine capsules, USP)
+• Fiorinal® (butalbital, aspirin, and caffeine)

 The divestiture of Fioricet ® and Fiorinal ® allows Novartis Pharmaceuticals to focus further on its primary mission of introducing innovative new medicines across several therapeutic areas.